bwkennedy/CodeTestJunior/README.md

 ### Included in this project

 1. CodonTranslator.cs - This is the code file for the CodonTranslator class you will need to complete
-2. CodonTranslatorTester.cs - This file includes completed unit tests for the CodonTranslator class
+2. CodonTranslatorTests.cs - This file includes completed unit tests for the CodonTranslator class
 3. CodonTable.csv - These are the data files that designate the start and stop codones, as well as the codon/protein mappings:

 ### Hints